ripe-tech/ripe-sdk/README.md

 });
 ```

-Same when some part was selected.
+Triggered when some part was selected.

 ```javascript
 ripe.addSelectedPartCallback(function(part) {